 According to this List of paintings by Edvard Munch, I count ten different paintings titled ‘The Sun’ produced between 1910 and 1916.
 In this post I will focus primarily on The Sun, 1910-1911, painted for the Oslo University Mural.
 This story is effectively told in two videos.

 “In this digital story, Edvard Munch himself describes his thoughts, ideas and wishes during years of work with the decoration of the University Hall in Oslo.”
 Munch Museum, Oslo

 “In the cold days of March 1917, the leading German composer Richard Strauss (1864-1949), visited Kristiania, as Oslo then was called.
 The painter Edvard Munch (1863-1944) met him personally and describes their meeting in his memoirs.
 Strauss held a concert in the University Aula, which was newly decorated with Munch’s monumental paintings “The Sun”, “The History” and “Alma Mater”.”
 Munch Museum, Oslo

 Go to Klimt’s Kiss and Haydn’s Cello Concerto to see “The Sun” and the Norwegian Chamber Orchestra in live performance on this stage.

 “Illuminated by the sun rays are the water of the ocean, the bare rocks of a Northern landscape, and a slim strip of verdant green that separated land and sea.
 A clean, straight horizon line divides the waters from sky.
 The great sun is all-pervasive, shinning from the heavens upon land and sea, its rays reaching out to all eternity.
 Inhuman itself, it is the source of all life.”
 Edvard Munch: Paintings, Biography, and Quotes

 Click for Enlarged Detail

-Stay tuned for a follow-up post about four different versions of Munch’s Suns.
+- Stay tuned for Part 2 about four different versions of Munch’s Suns.